opengsn/docs/relay-server/tutorial.md

 ## Introduction

-Users that rely on GSNv2 to access distributed applications (dapps) need to access relays through the Internet to get their messages to the blockchain.
-While any user can access any relay to communicate with any dapp, it is expected that dapp developers will contribute back to GSNv2 by running a relay or two.
-Also, if you buy and hold ether as an investment you might as well run a relay and earn a bit extra (see explanation)
+Users that rely on the GSN to access distributed applications (dapps) need to access relays through the Internet to get their messages to the blockchain.
+Any user can access any relay to communicate with any supported dapp.
+If you are a dapp developer you can participate in the GSN by running a relay themselves and making it a [preferred relay](../faq/general.md#do_i_have_to_run_a_relayer).
+You can run a Relay Server only to earn from relaying transaction fees.

-In this article you learn how to run a relayer on a cloud VM using [Google Cloud Platform Compute](https://cloud.google.com/compute), though your can use any other hosting provider.
+This article explains how to run a relayer on a cloud VM using [Google Cloud Platform Compute](https://cloud.google.com/compute), though your can use any other hosting provider.

-## Relays as an investment
+## Running a Relay Server For Profit

-Relays get reimbursed by paymasters for the gas they spend sending transactions for users, plus a transaction fee that you can configure.
+Relay Servers get reimbursed by Paymasters for the gas they spend sending transactions for users, plus a transaction fee that is defined by the network.

-Without significant transaction volume you won't necessarily get a super impressive interest rate, but you will get paid to support decentralization while taking little to no risk.
-Minimal resources are required to run a relay server so your costs will be low.
+Profits of a Relay Server vary based on transaction volume, but there is little risk involved in running a Relay Server.
+Minimal resources are required to run a Relay Server.
 For example, [GCP does not charge you for running a single micro instance](https://cloud.google.com/free/docs/gcp-free-tier#free-tier-usage-limits).

-When you want to get your ETH back you use the same account you used to register the relayer to unstake (deregister) it.
-After the unstake period, which is about a week, you can request all your locked funds.
+When you want to get your stake back you use the same account you used to register the relayer to unstake and deregister it.
+After the unstake period, which is about a week, you can withdraw all your locked funds.

 ## Directions